zgulde/cods/docs/usage.md

 python server.py
 ```

+This script should start the application in production mode, for example, you
+may use this script to start your application with one of python's wsgi web
+servers, e.g. `gunicorn` or `waitress` (I.e. don't start your app in
+development/debugging mode!).

 You can add a file named `install.sh` to the root of your project to run custom
 code whenever the site is deployed as well.
 This script will have an environment
 variable, `SITE_DIR` available to it, that specifies the location of your source